ThingSet/thingset.github.io/general.md

 Each request fulfills a specified function, e.g. a command to read data from the device.
 The function is associated to a unique function ID, which defines the layout of the payload and the actions to be performed.

-The different functions are encoded using 1 byte.
-IDs 0-31 are used for requests, 128-255 for responses.
+The different functions are encoded using 1 byte, i.e. a number between 0 and 255.

 Function IDs 10, 13 and 32-127 are reserved, as they represent the ASCII characters for readable text including CR and LF.
 Invalid function IDs are ignored by the ThingSet parser, so that other text output (e.g. status information) can be used in parallel to the ThingSet protocol on the same serial interface.